 How to: Create a new connection for a user

-When you have a SnapTrade user and want to get access to their account data and/or place trades for an account, you will need to create a connection for that user.
+When you want to get access to account data and/or place trades for an account, create a connection for the relevant SnapTrade user context.

 2. Open the generated link.
 Depending on your application, there are different ways to open this link.
 See Methods to Integrate the Connection Portal into Your Application.